 Here is something that won’t feel great: your electricity bills are likely to be 30-40% more expensive than you would be paying if you were on the traditional rate plan that 97% of Georgia Power residential customers have.
 Why are only Georgia Power customers moving to a newly constructed premises getting this plan?

-In January of this year, the Georgia Public Service Commission began allowing Georgia Power to “default” customers moving into a newly constructed premises onto a rate plan they call “Smart Usage”, also known as a demand charge rate plan.
+In January of 2021, the Georgia Public Service Commission began allowing Georgia Power to “default” customers moving into a newly constructed premises onto a rate plan they call “Smart Usage”, also known as a demand charge rate plan.
 “Default” means that you will automatically be enrolled onto the Smart Usage rate plan when you call for service.
 You can ask for a traditional rate plan, but few people will know to do that.
 “Demand” means the maximum amount of power you use over a one hour period during the bill cycle.

 Your bill will say “Smart Usage.”
 See top of page 2.